 “In which tissues is drug target/gene X most specifically abundant?”

 Note that this is different from whether the receptor is overexpressed in the tissue: this search returns whether the receptor is markedly more abundant in a tissue as compared to all the other tissues.
 Simply enter the gene name (e.g., DRD4 for the dopamine receptor 4) and click submit.
+The same genetics datasets used in compound search are also available here, but keep in mind that each dataset has slightly different collections of tissues.

 SMILES: An alphanumeric string that encodes a chemical structure.
 For example: CCC is propane (three single bonded carbons).